 Question: know anything about mizithra cheese??

-Question: What are some myths that women reject thier ordinary
+Question: What are some myths that women reject their ordinary feminine roles?

 Answer: The Amazons did this consistently.

 Question: what was the daily life for widows in ancient Greece like?